Office for Victims of Crime, Department of Justice.

 This process is conducted in accordance with 5 CFR 1320.10.
 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points:

-4 Affected public who will be asked or required to respond, as well as a brief abstract:
+4. Affected public who will be asked or required to respond, as well as a brief abstract: Primary Respondents: Tribal agencies/entities.
+Other Possible Respondents: State, Local, and Federal Government; Not-for-profit institutions; other Businesses.

-5 An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 100 respondents will complete the certification in approximately 45 minutes.
+5. An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There are an estimated 9,750 respondents who will require an average of 13 minutes to complete the needs assessment or evaluation forms (ranging from 1 to 60 minutes across evaluation forms, interview guides, and needs assessment surveys).

-6 An estimate of the total public burden (in hours) associated with the collection: The estimated total public burden associated with this collection is 75 hours.
+6. An estimate of the total public burden (in hours) associated with the collection: The total public burden hours for this information collection are estimated to be 3,063 hours (1,021 hours annually).

 End Supplemental Information